En Route Cedarville to Chicago

 Dearie

-Your letter came just as I was leaving Chicago or rather the dentist's office thus I had parted with one more tooth, root & all this time neatly pulled at the end of the sitting.
-I am about toothless now, four out in one year ↑two in another and still↓ [two?] in another [by now] the point that honest Cedarvillians exclaim "why you are losing all your teeth ain't you?"
+Your letter came just as I was leaving Chicago or rather the dentist's office where I had parted with one more tooth, root & all this time neatly pulled at the end of the sitting.
+I am about toothless now, four out in one place ↑two in another and still↓ [two] in another [so] near the front that honest Cedarvillians exclaim "why you are losing all your teeth ain't you?"
 I have had an awfully tough time with them and postponed going to see my brother day after day.
-He is not as well now as when I saw him in Oct & he is very much discouraged.
+He isn't as well now as when I saw him in Oct & he is very much discouraged.
 He had hoped that getting home would free him of his aural delusions instead of which they have been worse of late than usual. [page 2] He keeps his control but is under great mental stress and is anxious to get back to the hospital.
 He is making a great effort to stay at home until after Xmas but I almost doubt the wisdom of it.
 I had a long talk with him on Sunday afternoon [although] he fairly wrung my heart.
 Laura is really wonderful with him.

-I feel reproached, Dear, for not going to see your father but I have really not gone out of the house save when I had to for a speaking engagement [at three?] at the [illegible].
+I feel reproached, Dear, for not going to see your father but I have really not gone out of the house save when I had to for a speaking engagement [& then] at the [illegible].
 Grace Abbott represents me for the League of [Imm?].
-G. Taylor for the school of Civics meeting.
-As soon as my new [page 3] teeth are in I hope to do my usual affairs, but I will confess that I have shirked everything since Thanksgiving week.
-My head is none too good at this moment [although] I quite skillfully avoided [horses].
-I have much the same sense of a bursting head that I have with a "day" attack of horse asthma.
-I have a hope that Dr. Knowles will get my head drained out -- and he still seems to get [pus] every time he pushes any where -- that my horse affliction will be better.
-I will see to the book at once.
-I have ordered a set of Mrs Booth for the Lady, it is full of the [page 4] sort of information she uses all the time.
+G. Taylor for the School of Civics meetings [etc].
+As soon as my new [page 3] teeth are in I hope to do my usual affairs -- but I will confess that I have shirked everything since Thanksgiving week.
+My head is none too good at this minute [although] I quite skillfully avoided [horses].
+I have much the same sense of a bursting head that I have with a "dry" attack of horse asthma.
+I have a hope that if Dr Knowles ever gets my head drained out -- and he still seems to get [pus] every time he probes any where -- that my horse affliction will be better.
+I will see to the books at once.
+I have ordered a set of Chas Booth for the Lady, it is full of the [page 4] sort of information she uses all the time.

 P.S.
 The nicest letter I have had about the book was from Mr Woods.